 What else can I do to keep my skin healthy as I grow older?

 As well as incorporating anti-aging products into your skincare routine, I recommend you drink at least one litre of water throughout the day, eat well – minimise high fat/high sugar content food (or at least tick your 5 a day), reduce alcohol consumption or try to match each glass of the naughty stuff with a glass of the good stuff: water.

 My other top tip is to keep your face out of the sun, ideally by wearing ‘Jacki O’ sunglasses or a hat and also using factor 50 or total block.
 An SPF is the best anti-aging defence to help reduce fine lines and wrinkles, and should be applied every morning before putting on makeup, and every two hours when you’re spending the day outdoors.
 Most importantly, we must all use an SPF regardless of sunshine to help decrease the risk of skin cancer as well as helping to prevent the sun damage that results in premature aging.
 You can shop Seekology’s best Summer Beauty products (including sunscreen) here.

-Thanks for sharing your knowledge and your routine, Amelia!
+Thanks for sharing your knowledge and your routine, Mimi!
 We’re looking forward to your next post on the science of skincare and some more of your personal recommendations.